aleshaleksey/fansys23/combat.md

 ### Threatened area and Attacks of Opportunity (AoO)

 Any square within the reach of a hostile entity's melee attacks is considered threatened (this usually includes squares that the hostile entity occupies).
 Targets moving out of a threatened square provoke an attack of opportunity.
+This may be a single attack or another basic combat manoeuvre.
 If a target is moving out of one threatened square into another threatened square may avoid AoOs by declaring "careful movement" and halving their movement speed for the rest of the turn.

+### Reactions and attacks of opportunity

+Unless otherwise stated, a "reaction" always resolves after the action that provoked it.
+Exceptions include attacks of opportunity with "Counterstrike II", or "Counter spell".
+Likewise, common sense applies, so for example a target that provokes an AoO when moving out of reach (moving out of threatened square) and gets grappled does not leave the attacker's reach.

 ---
 ## Basic combat manoeuvres and tactical movement.